DataSpell 2024.3 Help

 Outdated cached objects

-If you selected Abort Refactoring and Synchronize, DataSpell aborts the submit operation and fetches changes from the database (just like if you pressed Synchronize Ctrl+F5).
+If you selected Abort Refactoring and Synchronize, DataSpell stops the submit operation and fetches changes from the database (similar to pressing Synchronize Ctrl+F5).
 If the conflict still exists, you will see the following notification.

 Outdated cached objects